tritonas00/system-tar-and-restore/README.md

 - If /home directory is excluded, it will ask if you want to keep only hidden files and folders inside it

+- If you want to enter any additional tar options (See tar --help)

 - Compression type.
 GZIP and XZ are supported.